 Anxious Days and the Founding of Singapore

-In the ensuing days, Bannerman took all steps to delay Raffles and prevent him from setting out on his mission to establish a new settlement.
+In the ensuing days, Bannerman tried to delay Raffles and prevent him from setting out on his mission to establish a new settlement.
 These were anxious days for Raffles for he knew that the Dutch were quickly taking steps to re-establish themselves in the region and to exercise suzerainty and control over the old Johor-Riau-Lingga empire, whose territory extended from Pahang to Bintan.
-To thwart Raffles, Bannerman appointed him envoy to Aceh to settle a royal succession dispute and hold him in Penang.
-In the meantime, Raffles had despatched Major William Farquhar, former Commandant and Resident of Melaka, to survey the islands at the tip of the Malay Peninsula and Johor Lama.
+To thwart Raffles, Bannerman appointed him as envoy to Aceh to settle a royal succession dispute and hold him in Penang.
+In the meantime, Raffles dispatched Major William Farquhar, former Commandant and Resident of Melaka, to survey the islands at the tip of the Malay Peninsula and Johor Lama.
 These included the Carimon Islands (Karimun) and Singapore.

-Portrait of Major William Farquhar, c1830.
-Originally reproduced by permission of Mrs B. Atkinson.
+Portrait of Major William Farquhar, c.
+1830.
+Originally reproduced with the permission of Mrs B. Atkinson.

 On 18 January, Raffles managed to escape the clutches of Bannerman when the latter told him that his mission to Aceh had been delayed.
-Ever the opportunist, Raffles —who had his ships prepared for this purpose—departed Penang immediately in the dead of night, informing Bannerman that since the mission to Aceh had been delayed, he would take the opportunity to catch up with Farquhar and his surveyors.
+Ever the opportunist, Raffles – who had his ships prepared for this purpose – departed Penang immediately in the dead of night.
+He informed Bannerman that since the mission to Aceh had been delayed, he would take the opportunity to catch up with Farquhar and his surveyors.
 Raffles, sailing on the Indiana, was not to catch up with Farquhar till 27 January 1819 at Carimon.
-That evening, agreeing to Captain Daniel Ross’ suggestion to next survey the island of Singapore all 7 ships in the flotilla sailed for Singapore.
+That evening, agreeing to Captain Daniel Ross’ suggestion to next survey the island of Singapore, all seven ships in the flotilla sailed for Singapore.

-The rest of the story is well-known and does not bear repeating in great detail.
-Having ascertained from Temenggong Abdul Rahman that the Dutch had not yet established a settlement on the island, Raffles proceeded to sign a preliminary agreement with the Temenggong to allow the British to establish a trading ‘factory’.
-Capitalising on a succession dispute over the throne of the Johor Sultanate between Tunku Hussein (Tunku Long) and his younger brother Tunku Abdul Rahman, Raffles sought out Tunku Hussein, recognised him as sovereign and proceeded to sign an Agreement of Friendship and Cooperation that confirmed his earlier agreement with the Temenggong.
-Raffles appointed Farquhar Resident and Commandant of Singapore and left the island for Penang on 7 February.
+The rest of the story is well known and does not bear repeating in great detail.
+Having ascertained from Temenggong Abdul Rahman that the Dutch had not yet established a settlement on the island, Raffles proceeded to sign a preliminary agreement with the Temenggong to allow the British to establish a trading “factory”.
+Capitalising on the succession dispute over the throne of the Johor Sultanate between Tunku Hussein (Tunku Long) and his younger brother Tunku Abdul Rahman, Raffles sought out Tunku Hussein, recognised him as sovereign and proceeded to sign the Agreement of Friendship and Cooperation that confirmed his earlier agreement with the Temenggong.
+After appointing Farquhar as Resident and Commandant of Singapore, Raffles left the island for Penang on 7 February.

 Naturally, Raffles’ unilateral action infuriated Bannerman, who ordered him to get Farquhar and his troops off the island.
 The Dutch protested, arguing that they had a right to the island since it was part of the Johor-Riau-Lingga empire and they had an agreement with Sultan Abdul Rahman.
 The competing claims on the island were finally resolved with the Anglo-Dutch Treaty of 1824, under which the Dutch surrendered all claims to Singapore and handed the colony of Melaka to Britain in exchange for the ports of Batavia and Bencoolen.